‘Ask the Experts’ at The Learning Zone

 A major part of our flagship event since 2002, The Learning Zone is a tremendous free feature which is open to all visitors and conference delegates.

-It is a place where you can speak to experts, learn something new, ask questions and develop your knowledge.
+The Learning Zone is a place where you can speak to experts, learn something new, ask questions and develop your knowledge.
 We will be displaying a range of microscopes that are able to demonstrate the fundamentals of microscopy.

 You can also find out more about the Society’s outreach projects such as its recognised qualification, the RMS Diploma and the RMS Microscope Activity Kits - the successful scheme of free microscopes and activities sent out to UK Primary Schools each term.

 The RMS would like to thank the following companies for the contribution of their equipment to the Learning Zone: Leica Microsystems, Nikon UK Ltd, MetPrep Ltd and ZEISS.